2026 Ferrari 296 GTB mid-engined V6 plug-in hybrid supercar

 🎥

 We are working on getting a Ferrari 296 GTB test unit.
-Subscribe on YouTube and you will be the first to see the review when it lands.
+Subscribe and you will catch it when we do.

 ▶ Subscribe on YouTubeGet Dealer Quote